yakushev85/BlackJackWithChicken/README.md

-# BlackJackWithChicken
+# BlackjackWithRooster

-BlackJack with chicken, your bet is grain, chicken bet is egg.
-If chicken lose all eggs you win, if you lose all grain chicken wins.
+Blackjack with a rooster, your bet is grain, a rooster bet is egg.
+If a rooster lose all eggs you win, if you lose all grains a rooster wins.
 Play online here: https://yakushev85.github.io/BlackJack_with_Chicken.html

 # Requirements